Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions: Proof of Theoretical Results

-This martingale property justifies our assumption in Section~\ref{sec:theory} that the predictive distributions of underlying data generation process satisfy the martingale condition, as it demonstrates that whenever there exists a latent entity $U$ governing the observed outcomes, as is the case in political surveys, student assessments, and other group elicitation scenarios, the sequence of predictive beliefs naturally exhibits martingale behavior under coherent Bayesian updating. \begin{proof}[Proof of Remark~\ref{rm:martingale}] By the law of total expectation and Bayesian updating:
+This martingale property justifies our assumption in Section~\ref{sec:theory} that the predictive distributions of underlying data generation process satisfy the martingale condition, as it demonstrates that whenever there exists a latent entity $U$ governing the observed outcomes, for example, when $Y_{1},Y_{2},\ldots$ are conditionally i.i.d given $U$.
+This covers the cases including political surveys, student assessments, and other group elicitation scenarios. the sequence of predictive beliefs naturally exhibits martingale behavior under coherent Bayesian updating. \begin{proof}[Proof of Remark~\ref{rm:martingale}] By the law of total expectation and Bayesian updating: